 Money back guarantee?

 I have to be honest; this was a close call.
 Both companies offer similar features and similar prices.
 However, I have to give the advantage to Chewy because it’s more pet-oriented and provides pet parents with reliable information and easy access to veterinary assistance.

-However, if you know what you’re looking for and you like to shop around for a good deal, Amazon might be the better option for you.
-The e-commerce giant offers a wider range of products, which encourages more competitive prices and discounts.
+If you know what you want and like to look for a good price, Amazon might be the best choice for you.
+Amazon offers more products, which means more price competition and discounts.

 At the end of the day, it all comes down to your shopping preferences.
 Also, if you want a more personalized experience with fewer options, make sure you check our list of the best pet food delivery services.

 In terms of pet food ingredients and meals, Chewy is better because it makes it easier to find the right food for your pet.
 The product descriptions are more informative, and you can even send the company your pet’s prescription and have everything delivered.

 However, Amazon is an amazing platform for pet parents who want more diversity and look for deals.
 Plus, more people use Amazon, so it’s easier to learn more about a new product from other customer reviews.

 Chewy’s offer is carefully curated and you’ll only find trusted brands on its platform.
 The risk of fake products is minimal to non-existent.
 Amazon, on the other hand, works with third-party sellers and doesn’t have the same level of control over who sells what.

 While Amazon does have several check systems in place to identify ill-intended sellers, if you use this platform, it’s best to check the reviews first.
 When you buy only from high-rated sellers, the chances of stumbling across a fake product are extremely low.